 The bill creates a task force, which may create a negative state fiscal impact.
 Members appointed to the task force are entitled to per diem and travel expenses, as provided in s.
 112.061, F.S.

-In addition, the bill may have an indeterminate fiscal impact on local governments that enter into public-private partnerships.
+The bill will have an insignificant negative fiscal impact on the Department of Management Services related to administrative support and per diem costs associated with the Public-Private Partnership Guidelines Task Force.
+The bill has an indeterminate fiscal impact on local governments that enter into public-private partnerships.
 Local government expenditures would be based on currently unidentified agreements with public-private partnerships.